Walt Whitman House: History

 During a yearlong tour of the United States in 1882, Oscar Wilde visited Whitman at this home.
-The two writers shared elderberry wine and Wilde later reflected, "There is no one in this great wide world of America home I love and honor so much".
+The two writers shared elderberry wine and Wilde later reflected, "There is no one in this great wide world of America whom I love and honor so much".
 Another international visitor, an admirer named John Johnston, described meeting Whitman on a hot summer day in 1890, sitting cross-legged on a large rocking chair with his shirt open and sleeves rolled up above his elbows.

 While living in the home, Whitman completed several poems, many focused on public events.
 One was a sonnet published in the February 22, 1885, issue of the Philadelphia Press called "Ah, Not This Granite Dead and Cold" which commemorated the completion of the Washington Monument.
 Some of Whitman's writing was done in his bedroom, which visitors noted was similar to a newspaper office, piled with stacks of paper.
 In this home, he also prepared an anthology of essays and articles November Boughs.

 During his years in the house, however, Whitman only earned an estimated $1,300, of which only $20 came from royalties from Leaves of Grass and about $350 came from new works.
 The majority of his earnings were donations from admirers and well-wishers.